Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 # Message Formats

-DHCP New Option Extension options convey the LLM Address, LLM Capability Level (Scale-Based), API Pricing, and LLM Primary/Standby Roles.
-The implementation methods include the following two approaches, they only differ in the message formats as follows:
+DHCP extensions convey the Master Device Address Information and the Master Device Intelligent Attribute Identity.
+The two implementation methods only differ in their message formats as follows:

 ## New DHCP Option Format (Standalone Option)